 Focus on content and skills

-Students take a more close-up view in this strategy, summing up the content and skills they have learned for the term and identifying themes running through multiple topics.
-This kind of stock-taking, especially recognizing the skills they are developing, is challenging for students to do when learning the course’s content.
+Students take a closer view in this strategy, summing up the content and skills they have learned for the term and identifying themes running through multiple topics.
+This content summary, especially recognizing the skills they are developing, is challenging for students to do when learning the course’s content.
 It can also help students identify challenging areas that might need more attention before a final exam.
 Some possible exercises include:

 Identify the five big ideas of the course.

 [Adapted from O’Hare, 2018] Students often get caught up in the course details and miss the unifying elements.
 This activity asks them to pick out those themes.